-Sir David Adjaye OBE is recognized as a leading architect of his generation.
-Adjaye was born in Tanzania to Ghanaian parents and his influences range from contemporary art, music and science to African art forms and the civic life of cities.
-In 1994 he set up his first office, where his ingenious use of materials and his sculptural ability established him as an architect with an artist’s sensibility and vision.
+Sir David Adjaye OBE is recognised as a leading architect of his generation.
+Born in Tanzania to Ghanaian parents, his influences range from contemporary art, music and science to African art forms and the civic life of cities.
+In 2000, he formed his studio Adjaye Associates, where his ingenious use of materials and his sculptural ability established him as an architect with an artist’s sensibility and vision.

-Adjaye frequently collaborates with contemporary artists on art and installation projects.
-Examples include The Upper Room, with thirteen paintings by Chris Ofili (2002), Within Reach, a second installation with Ofili in the British pavilion at the Venice Biennale (2003), and the Thyssen-Bornemisza Art for the 21st Century Pavilion that was designed to show a projection work by Olafur Eliasson, Your Black Horizon, at the 2005 Venice Biennale.
-The Upper Room is now in the permanent collection of Tate Britain.
-Adjaye recently collaborated with Okwui Enwezor on the design of the 56th Venice Art Biennale (2015).
+Adjaye is known for his frequent collaborations with contemporary artists on installations and exhibitions.
+Most notably, he designed the 56th Venice Art Biennale with curator Okwui Enwezor (2015).
+The Upper Room, featuring thirteen paintings by Chris Ofili (2002), is now part of the permanent collection of Tate Britain.
+Further examples include Within Reach, a second installation with Ofili in the British pavilion at the Venice Biennale (2003) and the Thyssen-Bornemisza Art for the 21st Century Pavilion that was designed to show Your Black Horizon, a projection work by Olafur Eliasson, at the 2005 Venice Biennale.